wencywww/ExtJS-Photo-Gallery/README.md

     $glob['paths']['appRootPrefix'] = "";
     ````

     Set your timezone and change the default username/password.
-The Google Maps API key is required for the maps panel to function properly.
-The default one is generated specially for this application and can be changed with your own if needed (make sure the key is generated with the appropriate privileges):
+Enter your Google Maps API key (see requirements section above) if you want to show the map panel with the position of the currently visible slide:
     ````
     nano /var/www/html/inc/globals/globals.inc.php

-    The settings are kept in the following 3 rows: ini_set('date.timezone', 'Europe/Sofia');
+    The settings are kept in the following rows: ini_set('date.timezone', 'Europe/Sofia');
     $glob['usr'] = "admin";
     $glob['pass'] = "admin";